pnchinmay/bbb-downloader/README.md

 # bbb-downloader
-A few scripts for downloading BigBlueButton (BBB) recordings as videos.
+A download script for downloading BigBlueButton (BBB) recordings as videos.

 BBB allows recording sessions, and will allow replaying the recordings